 - Long-term ROI.
 With paid ads, you will be doing just that: paying.
 As long as you are willing to pour money into the campaign, the ads will continue to run.
 But, it's expensive and users aren't nearly as qualified.
 You pay per click, so the possibility for economic efficiency is much lower.
 You also don't have as much control over your advertising spend, and there's always a possibility your ads won't show up at all.
 Not only is organic marketing a smaller financial commitment, but the benefits are also much more long-term, and your ROI much higher.
 Because the content is based on connecting people with quality and relevant information, SEO will continue to work as long as the information remains useful.
 It's an enduring and foundational approach that helps brands stay consistent when unpredictable disruptions like Google's phasing out of third-party cookies occur.

 - Convert better quality leads.
 When you rely on paid ads, your business or brand can seem a little too sales-driven.
 People can tell when you're trying to sell them something, and it makes them weary.
 The value of a paid ad is often based on making a sale, which to a consumer seems to benefit the business.
 Organic marketing, on the other hand, creates value in being able to give the user what they need.
 And because consumers are savvier than ever before, they can tell when someone is trying to sell them something versus genuinely help them.
-In fact, one study shows that 94% of people click on organic content over online ads, and two to four times the number of leads will convert to customers when organic marketing is used.
+In fact, that 94% of people click on organic content over online ads, and two to four times the number of leads will convert to customers when organic marketing is used.